Detailed information about the Masternode concept and how it works

 A Masternode (MN for short) is a full node in a blockchain network that helps secure the network by consensus and improves the blockchain's functionality.

-It operates on a dedicated server with a static IP address, ensuring a high level of availability and reliability, and is only eligible if it meets the required amount of secured collateral.
+It operates on a dedicated server with a static IP address while ensuring a high level of availability and reliability.
+Furthermore, it is only eligible if it meets the required amount of secured collateral.

 The MN owner is compensated for contributing to the network's capabilities with a portion of the block reward.

-Operating a masternode requires a collateral amount of the cryptocurrency's coin to be locked in a dedicated wallet.
+Operating a masternode requires a collateral amount of the cryptocurrency to be locked in a dedicated wallet.
 This collateral ensures that the Masternode owner has a financial stake in the network and discourages malicious behavior.